"Why Did the Police Arrest me?"

 The councilmember was driving her own car and after observing the traffic stop, the councilmember pulled over and interfered.
 The police officer told her to get going, but she refused to do so.
 She was subsequently arrested, charged with Obstruction of Justice and convicted.
 This case was appealed and affirmed in the Appellate Division.

 Obstruction of Justice New Jersey must be distinguished from Resisting Arrest or Eluding a police officer under section 2C: 29-2.
-We will revisit the resisting arrest and eluding officer statute in another article.
+We will visit the resisting arrest and eluding officer statute in another article.

 Most often, Obstruction of Justice charges in New Jersey result in a Disorderly Person’s offense.
 A defendant may face up to six months in jail and a $1000 fine.
 If the defendant’s conduct is deemed to be beyond the scope of the usual obstruction of justice, the charges may escalate to a Fourth degree Indictable Offense.
 If the defendant is charged with a Fourth degree Indictable Offense for Obstruction of Justice New Jersey, that defendant will face up to 18 months in jail and the court may impose a $10,000 fine.